Diagram of blind thrust fault. Image credit: Stephen Nelson, Tulane University).

 Strike-slip faults are vertical (or nearly vertical) fractures where the blocks have mostly moved horizontally.
 If the block opposite an observer looking across the fault moves to the right, the slip style is termed right lateral; if the block moves to the left, the motion is termed left lateral.
 A transform fault is a special variety of strike-slip fault that accommodates relative horizontal slip between other tectonic elements, such as oceanic crustal plates.
 Transform faults often extend from mid-ocean ridges.

 Dip-slip faults are inclined fractures where the blocks have mostly shifted vertically.
 If the rock mass above an inclined fault moves down, the fault is termed normal, whereas if the rock above the fault moves up, the fault is termed reverse.
 A thrust fault is a reverse fault with a dip of 45° or less.
 Oblique-slip faults have significant components of different slip styles.
+A blind thrust fault is a thrust fault that does not rupture all the way up to the surface so there is no evidence of it on the ground.
+It is "buried" under the uppermost layers of rock in the crust.

 Other aspects of faults